openfaas/workshop/lab4.md

 {"Hello": "OpenFaaS"}
 ```

-> Note: If you check the container logs with `docker service logs hello-openfaas` you should not see the stderr output.
+> Note: If you check the container logs with `docker service logs hello-openfaas` (or `kubectl logs deployment/hello-openfaas -n openfaas-fn`) you should not see the stderr output.

 In the example we need the function to return valid JSON that can be parsed.
 Unfortunately the log message makes the output invalid,
 so we need to redirect the messages from stderr to the container's logs.